eduvpn/documentation/ROADMAP.md

 ### TODO

+- "Autoconfig" as much as possible, i.e. do not require (optional) configuration parameters to be set, e.g. `Api` section, etc. Have good defaults when config is missing
 - Support AND/OR logic for permission attribute(s)
 - Find better name for `vpn-user-portal` and `vpn-server-node`, maybe simply `portal` and `node`?